Rounding it up

 This year has turned everyone into a homebody.
 So why not lean into that?
 From candles, to coffee table books, to house plants, there’s a gift you’ll be able to find for all your friend’s and family’s homes!
 Plus, with everyone at home, we’re like 100% less likely to kill our house plants.

 If you’re someone who usually opts for practical gifts, this could be your year to shine.
 Does a vacuum sound practical enough?
-Our partner, Hudson’s Bay, even carries the crown jewel of vacuum brands, Dyson!
-(Buy a Dyson here, and get an extra 2% cash back when you use your KOHO card.)
+Hudson’s Bay, for example, even carries the crown jewel of vacuum brands, Dyson!

 With the extended time at home, many people are discovering cooking for the first time, or finding it again.
 So maybe the perfect cookbook is the ideal gift this year?
 For the less adventurous, meal-kits are a good option too!

 3. Spread kindness and cheer: Donate if you can

 If you’re in the financial position to donate this year, or donate a little extra — that’s great!
 From Covid-19, police brutality, climate change and the Canadian housing crisis, there’s a lot to support.
 You probably want to help, but it’s difficult to know how, and what to do.
 Everything seems so urgent and there are a lot of factors to consider.
 To help you choose the social justice organization that makes the most sense for you, we wrote a blog on budgeting for a better world.
 Think of it as your holiday gift guide, but for social justice organizations.

 Here are just a few for your consideration this year:

 Black Lives Matter: an international organization and movement fighting police and State violence and anti-Black racism